 Hemoglobinuria occurs only when the level of free plasma hemoglobin exceeds the reserve ability of haptoglobin to bind hemoglobin.
 At a normal concentration of blood haptoglobin, it is 100 mg%.

 The intensity of hemoglobinuria depends on the degree of hemoglobinemia, the concentration of haptoglobin in the blood, and the resorption capacity of the renal tubules.

 With a low level of plasma haptoglobin, hemoglobinuria appears without significant hemoglobinemia.

 Hemoglobinemia above 100-120 mg% causes increased reabsorption of hemoglobin by the cells of the renal tubules.
 Reabsorbed hemoglobin is oxidized in the epithelium of the proximal tubule into hemosiderin, ferritin.
 The cells loaded with hemosiderin are exfoliated and detected in the urine.
 With a large amount of hemosiderin, free-lying hemosiderin is found in the urine sediment.
 Hemoglobinemia over 125 mg% is accompanied by hemosiderinuria and hemoglobinuria.

 Thus, laboratory signs of intravascular hemolysis are hemoglobinemia, hemoglobinuria, hemosiderinuria.

-Intravascular hemolysis characteristic:
+Intravascular hemolysis is typical for:

-- autoimmune hemolytic anemia
+- autoimmune hemolytic anemias